- How to Spot an Amateur Buyer

 Don’t get taken in by amateur or unscrupulous buyers.
 There are proven methods to know if the buyer you’re talking to really has the money and intent.
 An experienced multifamily real estate agent will recognize the signs, and can tell very quickly if you’re wasting your time or might even be getting into trouble.

-In addition to a lot of cash they need a very good credit rating.
+In addition to a lot of cash a qualified buyer needs a very good credit rating.
 And it helps if they have a friendly banker who’s been lending to them for years.

-Even if deals starts out well, too often they fall apart.
+Too often deals fall apart.
 People lose interest, their priorities change.
 That can happen for many reasons.
 Someone gets sick or has an accident.
 The fundamentals of the market change, or there‘s a natural disaster.
 Events like that are more common than they used to be.

-One way to ensure your buyer is qualified and has the money is to sell to a REIT.
+One way to ensure your buyer is qualified and has the money is to work with a REIT.
 Most REITs are cash rich and looking to buy.

 A large percentage of multifamily building purchases in Canada are made by REITs

 A REIT (Real Estate Investment Trust, pronounced “reet”) is a company that combines the capital of many investors to own or finance income-producing real estate.
 REITs are unique in that they allow individuals to buy shares in commercial real estate portfolios.
 REITs can include many types of properties – industrial, office, retail, apartments, self-storage, hotel, and diversified real estate holdings.

 In contrast to development firms, selling properties is not the main goal of REITs.
 The majority of profits generated by REITs is income from operating the property, including rent and direct payments.
 REITs must distribute a large portion of profits back to shareholders in the form of dividends.

 REITs were modelled after mutual funds.
 They offer investors the benefits of commercial real estate investment along with the advantages of investing in a publicly traded stock.
 Each share of the company distributes a certain percentage of the money generated by the company’s properties.